The behavior of the hwloc library and tools may be tuned thanks to the following environment variables.

 enforces the discovery from the given XML file as if hwloc_topology_set_xml() had been called.
 This file may have been generated earlier with lstopo file.xml.
 For convenience, this backend provides empty binding hooks which just return success.
 To have hwloc still actually call OS-specific hooks, HWLOC_THISSYSTEM should be set 1 in the environment too, to assert that the loaded file is really the underlying system.
 See also Importing and exporting topologies from/to XML files.

-enables verbose messages in the XML or synthetic topology backends. hwloc XML backends (see Importing and exporting topologies from/to XML files) can emit some error messages to the error output stream.
+enable verbose messages in the XML or synthetic topology backends. hwloc XML backends (see Importing and exporting topologies from/to XML files) can emit some error messages to the error output stream.
 Enabling these verbose messages within hwloc can be useful for understanding failures to parse input XML topologies.
 Similarly, enabling verbose messages in the synthetic topology backend can help understand why the description string is invalid.
-See also Synthetic topologies.

 enforces the return value of hwloc_topology_is_thissystem(), as if HWLOC_TOPOLOGY_FLAG_IS_THISSYSTEM was set with hwloc_topology_set_flags().
 It means that it makes hwloc assume that the selected backend provides the topology for the system on which we are running, even if it is not the OS-specific backend but the XML backend for instance.
 This means making the binding functions actually call the OS-specific system calls and really do binding, while the XML backend would otherwise provide empty hooks just returning success.
-This can be used for efficiency reasons to first detect the topology once, save it to a XML file, and quickly reload it later through the XML backend, but still having binding functions actually do bind.
-This also enables support for the variable HWLOC_THISSYSTEM_ALLOWED_RESOURCES.
+This can be used for efficiency reasons to first detect the topology once, save it to an XML file, and quickly reload it later through the XML backend, but still having binding functions actually do bind.

 enables or disables objects grouping based on distances.
 By default, hwloc uses distance matrices between objects (either read from the OS or given by the user) to find groups of close objects.
 These groups are described by adding intermediate Group objects in the topology.
 Setting this environment variable to 0 will disable this grouping.
 This variable supersedes the obsolete HWLOC_IGNORE_DISTANCES variable.

 relaxes distance comparison during grouping.
 By default, objects may be grouped if their distances form a minimal distance graph.
-When setting this variable to 0.02, and when HWLOC_DISTANCES_ADD_FLAG_GROUP_INACCURATE is given, these distances do not have to be strictly equal anymore, they may just be equal with a 2% error.
+When setting this variable to 0.02, these distances do not have to be strictly equal anymore, they may just be equal with a 2% error.
 If set to

 enables or disables some verbose messages during grouping.
 If this variable is set to 1, some debug messages will be displayed during distance-based grouping of objects even if debug was not specific at configure time.
 This is useful when trying to find an interesting distance grouping accuracy.